inseri-swiss/inseri-core-wp/docs/blocks/plotly.md

 For examples of charts in this format, please see [Chart Studio Community Feed](https://chart-studio.plotly.com/feed/#/){:target="\_blank"} and open the desired file in Viewer, select the tab "Python & R" or export it directly as Data ".json" format.

+## Output

+The clicked or hovered element (only if enabled) as a JSON.

 ## Input

 The standard format by Plotly